eduvicgar/hzero/README.md

 ## ✨ Main Features

 - Implementation of distributions used in hypothesis testing (such as Student's t, chi-square, etc.)
-- Support for parametric hypothesis tests (mean and variance)
+- Support for parametric hypothesis tests (mean, variance and difference of means)
 - Visualization of results with **matplotlib**
 - Extensive use of **NumPy** for efficient numerical operations